How Insurance AI Chatbots Are Improving Customer Experience

 80% of inbound customer queries are routine and insurance chatbots can easily resolve these queries while redirecting the remaining 20% to human agents.
 It is not just customers, the diversity and complexity of insurance products can make it difficult to understand even for stakeholders who might need clarifications.

 Most insurance carriers have large contact centers with hundreds of customer support employees.
 However, the massive amount of queries coming in is difficult to handle for even such a large call center.
 Tie this in with the fact that the average response time is directly related to customer satisfaction.
-This is why chatbots are gaining importance.
-Chatbots, initially can provide the first level of support and allow human agents to focus on value-added tasks.
+This is why customer chatbots in the insurance industry had the highest market share in 2022.

 Conversational AI as a partner to insurance agents